U.S. economy misses Trump's 3% growth target in 2019

 WASHINGTON (Reuters) - The U.S. economy missed the Trump administration’s 3% growth target for a second straight year, posting its slowest annual growth in three years in 2019 as the slump in business investment deepened amid damaging trade tensions.

+The lofty growth goal has remained elusive despite the White House and Republicans’ $1.5 trillion tax cut package, which President Donald Trump had predicted would lift growth persistently above that threshold.
 The economy grew 2.3% last year, the Commerce Department said on Thursday.
-That was the slowest since 2016 and followed the 2.9% notched in 2018.
-The 3% growth target has remained elusive despite the White House and Republicans’ $1.5 trillion tax cut package, which President Donald Trump had predicted would lift growth persistently above that target.
+That was the slowest since 2016 and followed the 2.9% growth notched in 2018.

-The department’s snapshot of gross domestic product, however, showed the economy maintaining a moderate pace of growth in the fourth quarter, thanks to a smaller import bill.
-The report suggested the Federal Reserve’s three interest rate cuts in 2019 helped to keep the longest expansion in history, now in its 11th year, on track and avert a downturn.
+While the department’s snapshot of gross domestic product showed the economy maintaining a moderate pace of growth in the fourth quarter, that was in part because of a smaller import bill, which is unsustainable.
+Consumer spending slowed considerably last quarter and that could persist with wage growth appearing to have stalled.

-It followed on the heels of the Fed deciding to keep rates unchanged.
-Fed Chair Jerome Powell told reporters on Wednesday the U.S. central bank expected “moderate economic growth to continue” but also nodded to some risks, including the recent coronavirus outbreak in China.
+But the longest expansion in history, now in its 11th year, probably remains on track and a downturn is unlikely as the Federal Reserve’s three interest rate cuts in 2019 kick in.
+The Fed kept rates unchanged on Wednesday.
+Fed Chair Jerome Powell told reporters the U.S. central bank expected “moderate economic growth to continue” but also nodded to some risks, including the recent coronavirus outbreak in China.

+“The new decade will bring about sub-potential GDP growth around 1.7% as numerous headwinds keep businesses sidelined while households reduce their outlays in line with gently cooling income,” said Gregory Daco, chief U.S. economist at Oxford Economics in New York.

 The Trump administration’s 18-month-long trade war with China last year fueled fears of a recession.
 Though the economic outlook has improved with this month’s signing of a Phase 1 deal with Beijing, economists do not see a boost to the economy as U.S. tariffs remained in effect on $360 billion of Chinese imports, about two-thirds of the total.

-Gross domestic product increased at a 2.1% annualized rate in the fourth quarter, matching the third-quarter pace, as lower borrowing costs encouraged purchases of motor vehicles, houses and other big-ticket items.
-Growth was also lifted by increased government spending.
+Gross domestic product increased at a 2.1% annualized rate in the fourth quarter, matching the third-quarter pace, also as lower borrowing costs encouraged purchases of houses.
+Growth was also supported by increased government spending on defense.

 That helped to offset the drag from a slower pace of inventory accumulation.
 Economists polled by Reuters had forecast GDP rising at a 2.1% rate in the fourth quarter.

 Excluding trade, inventories and government spending, the economy grew at a 1.4% rate in the fourth quarter, the slowest in four years.
 This measure of domestic demand rose at a 2.3% pace in the third quarter.

 Economists estimate the speed at which the economy can grow over a long period without igniting inflation at around 1.8%.

-The White House claimed that slashing the corporate tax rate to 21% from 35%, as well as shrinking the trade deficit would boost annual GDP growth to 3.0% on an sustainable basis.
+The White House claimed that slashing the corporate tax rate to 21% from 35%, as well as shrinking the trade deficit would boost annual GDP growth to 3.0% on an sustainable basis and pay for the tax cuts.
 Economists have long disagreed, pointing to structural issues like low productivity and population growth.

 Some also argued that there was historically not a very strong relationship between corporate tax rates and business investment.
+Some companies including Apple used their tax windfall for share buybacks.

+A report from the nonpartisan Congressional Budget Office on Tuesday forecast the federal budget deficit will hit $1.02 trillion this year.

+The dollar was little changed against a basket of currencies.
+U.S. Treasury prices were trading higher.
+U.S. stock index futures briefly extended losses after the data.

-Business investment fell at 1.5% rate in the fourth quarter.
+Business investment fell at a 1.5% rate in the fourth quarter.
 It was the third straight quarterly decline and the longest such stretch since 2009.
-There were decreases last quarter in spending on nonresidential structures and business equipment.
+There were decreases last quarter in spending on nonresidential structures such as mining exploration, shafts and well, and industrial business equipment.

+Spending on nonresidential structures contracted in 2019 by the most since 2016.
 Trade tensions have eroded business confidence and weighed on capital expenditure.

 With confidence among chief executive officers remaining low in the fourth quarter after dropping to a 10-year low in the prior quarter, a rebound is unlikely soon.

 Business investment is also seen pressured by Boeing’s suspension this month of the production of its troubled 737 MAX jetliner, which was grounded last March following two fatal crashes.
 Boeing on Wednesday reported its first annual loss since 1997.